 Steel cans rust from the inside out and the outside in and have seams on the bottom of the can where the water is most likely to leak out over time.
 Plus, if you bump or dent any of the seams, you weaken the integrity of the can, and you may compromised your emergency water without even knowing it.

 Aluminum soda cans fortunately don't have seams at the bottom, but their biggest weak point is how thin the can is and how weak the seams on the lid are.
 Soda manufactures have spent years at finding and developing the thinnest, cheapest way of putting their drinks into a can, so they can maximize profit - that is the aluminum soda can.
-If these manufacturers were concerned about longevity, they would still be canning in pure tin cans like they used to during World War II or in thick HDPE plastic like we do, but that gets way too expensive and would cut into their profits.
+If these manufacturers were concerned about longevity, they would still be canning in tin cans like they used to during World War II or in thick HDPE plastic like we do, but that gets way too expensive and would cut into their profits.

 Also, the tops of both steel and soda cans (where you drink from) aren't protected from the accumulation of dangerous toxins, chemicals, and particulates floating through the air during emergencies.
-And, to make things worse, when a soda cans "pop" open, the lids goes downward into the can, which can push these contaminants into your water even faster.
+To make things worse, when soda cans "pop" open, the lid goes downward into the can, which can push these contaminants into your water even faster.
 When you put your mouth to the top of the can and take a drink, the resulting possible diarrhea or vomiting can cause you to dehydrate faster than you can re-hydrate.
 A good pre-packaged emergency water, on the other hand, uses lids or something else to protect the drinking area where the mouth comes in contact with the container.

 Another thing to consider is that the seams and pop tops of soda cans are weak points.
 Soda cans sometimes "pop" open over time simply from heat and cold shifts.
-Also, the CO2 or Nitrogen inside the can may even cause small holes in the seams of the can to expand over time because of all the pressure.
+Also, the CO2 or Nitrogen inside the can may even cause the thin seams of the can to expand over time because of all the pressure.
 It's not uncommon to hear about soda cans that sometimes lose their pressure over just a few years of storage.
 You've probably seen that happen, right?
 Just do a simple Ebay search for "Unopened Soda Cans" and it's not uncommon to see 10-20 examples on any given day, such as this one... (click here to see other examples)

 What if the bottles freeze?